 The focus on section 1350—by critics and defenders of the modern position alike— has unfortunately diverted attention from the key concerns driving the modern position.
 The core tenets of the modern position are that customary international law is binding on the States, that federal interpretations of such law are binding on State courts, and that State court decisions regarding such law are reviewable in the federal courts.
 The modern position is based on an important structural insight well articulated by Hamilton in The Federalist: “[T]he peace of the WHOLE ought not to be left at the disposal of a PART.”
 The costs of a violation of international law by a state are borne by the nation, yet the benefits are enjoyed by the state alone.
 Though critics of the modern position have directed much of their fire at alien tort claims, these cases have never directly implicated the core of the argument for treating customary international law as federal law, and the fate of such claims does not depend on adopting or rejecting the modern position.

 106 Am.
 J. Int'l L. 531-546 (2012)

 Scholarly Commons Citation

 Vázquez, Carlos Manuel, "Alien Tort Claims and the Status of Customary International Law" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1077.
+1077.